From the airport to the city centre Wales

 West Wales Line.
 Swansea to Milford Haven via Llanelli, Pembrey and Burry Port, Carmarthen, Whitland, Tenby, Fishguard Harbour, Pembroke Dock and Neyland.

-Travelling by bus is ideal if you have time.
+Bus travel is ideal if you've got the time.
 The drivers are generally very friendly and you can enjoy the scenery at your leisure.
 On the other hand, it takes longer to get around.(traveline.cymru)

 Local buses are run by a large number of private companies.
 For timetables, you'll need regional brochures, which are available free of charge from tourist offices.
 Timetables are generally respected, and you should have no trouble finding a seat.